Day in the life

 There are two classes in the Kindergarten; Kindergarten for children aged 2 ½ – 3 ½ and Pre-Reception for children aged 3 ½ – 4 ½.
 In these classes the children are taught within their peer groups.
 They are introduced to colour, shape, numbers and sounds whilst following a different overarching topic each term.
 The curriculum also includes weekly Sports, Drama, French, Ballet, Music and Yoga lessons.
 The children learn to follow a routine, extend their periods of concentration, and develop their understanding that there is a time to talk and discuss as well as a time to listen.

 By the end of Pre-Reception the children have a good understanding of numbers 1 to 10, initial sounds and if ready basic reading words.
-They have good pencil control, can write their own name and have the confidence to speak in front of others and express themselves.
+They have good pencil control, can write their own name and cause and effect essay topics list have the confidence to speak in front of others and express themselves.
 They will also be well prepared to make the transition to ‘big school’.

 For more information on the Kindergarten click here to visit the main school site